bitbar/test-samples/samples/testing-frameworks/desktop-browsers/client-side/python/README.md

 * Python 3
 * Selenium for Python
-* A valid Bitbar API key
+* A valid BitBar API key

 Setup
 =====